 All members expressed deep commitment to the group and a love of music in relation to making music together (singing or accompanying).
 Membership focuses on group singing, offering the mostly retiree participants something different to do as they meet weekly for their rehearsals.
 Words such as "enjoyment", "fun", fellowship", "camaraderie" and the phrase "singing with like minded people" occurred 12 times in responses to the question 'why did you join the group?'
-Though this is not uncommon in choirs or singing groups, the founder member said: "I have seen the benefits of group singing in many ways ... and believe that I have introduced thousands to the joy of community singing.
+Though this is not uncommon in choirs or singing groups, the founder member said: "I have seen the benefits of group singing.
 This counters the experience of so many people who have been persuaded by an event in early life that they 'can't sing' - the scars being so deep and painful that they can recall the occasion/interaction in significant detail".